 Is Hauseit locally based in New York?

 Hauseit was born in NYC and knows the New York real estate market inside and out.
 Since our founding in late 2014, we’ve listed hundreds of millions of dollars worth of properties in the New York City market alone.
 We are proud to be the largest reduced broker commission platform in NYC by listings, deal experience and number of partner agents.
-We have helped New Yorkers like you save money on their home sales with listing prices of anywhere from $100,000 to $20,000,000 plus.
+We have helped New Yorkers like you save money on home sales with listing prices of anywhere from $100,000 to $20,000,000 plus.
 We’ve since expanded to the Hudson Valley and Long Island and have helped our fellow New Yorkers in these areas save millions in broker commissions as well.

 What areas of New York do you cover?